matthew-ia/cayo/devlog.md

 - [ ] Consider renaming `__cayo` to `__compiled` to be more indicative of what those files are.
 Also, at the very least, the double "cayo" in `.cayo/__cayo` looks kind of confusing.

 ### Later that day...

 Got Client-side Cayo components to output.
 Next: watching components and rebuilding their pages, and watching cayo components and rebuilding their client-side component version.

+## 2022.8.9

+Got watching to work, and the pages get rerendered.
+Still need to do the cross-dependency analysis for instances where I edit B.svelte, which is imported into A.svelte, but page.svelte imports only A.svelte.

+When editing B, need to see the dependency chain: B -> A -> page.

+Since we start with B path, we have to look through the dep tree for an instance of B, then get the depender path.
+Then once we have the depender (A) path, do the same thing: look through dep tree for an instance of A.

+So, recursively search for a dependee's dependers until we hit a page, then rerender it.